VonHeikemen/lsp-zero.nvim/README.md

 ### What to do if you suspect lsp-zero is doing something wrong?

-Use a minimal configuration.
+If you check the introduction in the [LSP documentation](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/lsp.md#introduction) you'll find a quick explanation of what lsp-zero is doing to setup your LSP servers.
+TL;DR is nothing special.

+If you still want to rule out (or confirm) lsp-zero as the source of whatever issue you have, use a minimal configuration.
 Delete or comment out your original config.
 Then make a new one with just the functions you need.

-Here is an example testing `tsserver`.
+Here is an example with a manual setup of `tsserver`.

 ```lua
 require('mason').setup()